Something-Some-Thing | Commonly Confused Words

 etymology

-• Something is a single word that refers to an unspecified object, action, or idea.
+• Something is a single word that refers to an unspecified object, event, or matter.

 © 2025 Lithium Lab Pte Ltd